RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

+# Javascript

 This homework is split over week 4 and 5 of the data-processing course.
 The total exercise consists of ingesting a data set encoded as CSV (Comma Separated Values) and one encoded as JSON (Javascript Object Notation), plotting the two data sets on a so-called Canvas element, and then to add interactivity to that plot using Javascript techniques.
 For some of you this excercise will be your first introduction to Javascript.

 The first part of the exercise (week 4) comprises only the loading of the data and plotting the two data sets (statically).
 The second part (week 5) comprises